Chicago Cubs: 2020–present: Post-Maddon years

 On November 6, the Cubs fired Ross and positioned Craig Counsell at the helm with a five-year, $40 million contract, making him the highest-paid manager in MLB history.
 The offseason began with a key departure, as Candelario left in free agency on December 11.
-However, team would then splash on two impact pitchers at the start of 2024, signing starter Shōta Imanaga to a four-year, $53 million deal and closer Héctor Neris to a one-year, $9 million deal.
+However, the team would then splash on two impact pitchers at the start of 2024, signing starter Shōta Imanaga to a four-year, $53 million deal and closer Héctor Neris to a one-year, $9 million deal.
 Additionally, while Cody Bellinger initially tested free agency after being named NL Comeback Player of the Year, he ultimately returned to the Cubs on a three-year, $80 million deal featuring opt-out clauses after each of the first two seasons.
-The Cubs would begin the year on a high note propelled almost exclusively by Imanaga, who through his first nine starts compiled a 5-0 record with a then-league-leading 0.84 ERA, earning him his first all-star selection.
+The Cubs would begin the year on a high note propelled almost exclusively by Imanaga, who through his first nine starts compiled a 5–0 record with a then-league-leading 0.84 ERA, earning him his first all-star selection.
 Still, the team hovered around the .500 mark for much of the season.
 This prompted Hoyer to swap third basemen with the Rays at the deadline, acquiring All-Star Isaac Paredes in exchange for Christopher Morel, Hunter Bigge, and prospect Ty Johnson.
 The season also had many other similarities to 2023, including another trio of prospects being called up throughout the year to contribute to the major league squad in Ben Brown, Pete Crow-Armstrong, and Luis Vázquez.
 On September 4, Imanaga, Nate Pearson, and Porter Hodge pitched a combined no-hitter and 12–0 win over the Pittsburgh Pirates.
 It was the 18th no-hitter and the second combined no-hitter in Cubs franchise history, as well as the first no-hitter at Wrigley Field since Milt Pappas did so in 1972.
 Despite a relatively strong start to the year, the ballclub stumbled to the same 83-79 record as the previous season, though this time finishing six games out of the Wild Card race instead of just one.